upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2022-10-12-48hrflashfiction2022-the-forgotten-one.md

 “OK”.

 Footsie’s lights flickered.
 “Great.
-I will speak again with you soon, Max..
+I will speak again with you soon, Max.
 KK, eject me properly from the tablet, would you?
 Otherwise the USB won’t properly let me go”